gabrieldain/mwc-actionstep-enhancements/README.md

       message: 'Please specify the organisation that provided the referral and provide contact details.'
   },
   ```
+#### Multiple Conditions
-- **Multiple Conditions**: You can specify multiple conditions by listing them in the conditions array.
+You can specify multiple conditions by listing them in the `conditions` array.
 The field will highlight if any of the conditions are met.
   ```javascript
   'Employer_status': {
       targetIds: ['Termination-manner', 'Termination-date_description', 'Last_day_of_work_description'],